mfelleisen/Fish/Common/README.md

 - `player-interface` describes how the service side interacts with players
 - `rules` a data representation for both checking the legality of turns and planning them
-- `game-state` a data representation of game states: board, orderig of players, knowledge about players
+- `game-state` a data representation of game states: board, ordering of players, knowledge about players
 - `internal-player` a representation of the knowledge about the players currently in the game
 - `board` a representation of the game board
 - `fish` basic constants for the fish tiles